 Have ideas for how to help us grow?
 Get in touch with River, our curator: firstname.lastname@example.org.

 Andrea "River" Peterson is the curator at MidMountain.
 We also have a growing board that helps cultivate our project.
 It currently includes:

 Deborah Ager is an entrepreneur, essayist, and poet.
 She co-edited The Bloomsbury Anthology of Contemporary Jewish American Poetry, collaborated on 35+ nonfiction books with her clients, and founded 32 Poems Magazine.

 Mariam Baksh is a federal policy reporter, with stints at The Washington Post, The American Prospect, and Marketplace Public Radio over the years, and knows way too much about U.S. cybersecurity policy.
 She's also been a public-interest organizer and is a visual artist with an interest in creative nonfiction.

-MidMountain is located just outside the small town of Natural Bridge Station in southwest Virginia.
-The grounds feature a three-story brick home, multiple outbuildings including an old brick post office and separate workshop, and extensive outdoor space with cleared areas suitable for large events or installations as well as access to 400' of private frontage on the James River.
+We share space with MidMountain Retreat LLC just outside the small town of Natural Bridge Station in central Virginia.
+The grounds feature a three-story brick home, multiple outbuildings including our Post Office Community Center and extensive outdoor space with cleared areas suitable for large events or installations as well as access to 400' of private frontage on the James River.

-The main house is 3,300 square feet, with sleeping for up to twelve people across 3 bedrooms and shared areas, 2.5 bathrooms, a modern open-concept kitchen, a library, a gallery, and visual art studio.
+The main house is 3,500 square feet, with sleeping for up to sixteen people across 3 bedrooms and shared areas, 2.5 bathrooms, a modern open-concept kitchen, attic family room, library, dining/event space, and a gallery/theater.

 Although the site is secluded, it’s within walking or biking distance of basic conveniences, including gas and limited groceries, in Natural Bridge Station and a short drive to many interesting sights!